pdrohm/pdrohm/README.md

 - 🔭 I'm currently working as mobile developer at Instituto SENAI de Tecnologia, with React and React Native as main stack.
-- 🌱 I'm studying Analysis and Systems development at UNINTER ( IFSC -> UNINTER).
+- 🌱 I'm studying Analysis and Systems development at UNIASSELVI
 - 🤔 I like to study about Sec Info, specially pentest and vulnerabilities.

 - ⚡ Fun Fact: I studied 2 years of Physical Education.
 I'm passionate about Jiu Jitsu and decided to quit because I didn't see myself working in the area.
 I discovered programming later, and I've been passionate about computers since I was little.